datagridsoftware/practical-ml/notebooks/insurance/data_exploration.md

         dataframe.describe()
         Description of the data and some summary statistics (count, mean, max, min, etc)

-Ther are many other methods that display data in various ways.
-Pleas erefer to the documentation link below
+There are many other methods that display data in various ways.
+Please refer to the documentation link below

 Documentation: [Dataframe operations](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.head.html?highlight=head)